pfzim/zlc/README.md

-zlc - small and simple interpretator for easy integration to application
+zlc - small and simple interpreter for easy integration to application
 ===